 1. See Clausholm Castle

 Built in the 1690s, this castle (it’s more of a large country mansion) is one of the oldest Baroque estates in Denmark.
 Many of the rooms remain in their original condition.
 The estate is built on a man-made island and shaped like an H. It’s surrounded by a moat and immaculate gardens and parkland.
 I highly recommend taking a tour of this place.
 The surrounding grounds are home to 1,000 linden trees and the perfect place for a picnic on a warm sunny day after exploring the castle.
-Admission to just the grounds is 50 DKK, while access to the park and the castle is 150 DKK.
+Admission to the park and the castle is 170 DKK.

 2. Visit Helsingor Teater

 Dating back to 1817, Denmark’s oldest theater features regular performances during the summer.
-The acoustics on stage are so good, the performers still don’t even need microphones.
-Tickets start around 100 DKK and increase in price the closer you get to the stage.
+The acoustics on stage are so precise, the performers still don’t even need microphones.
+Tickets start around 175 DKK and increase in price the closer you get to the stage.
+Performances include everything from drama to comedy.
 There are discounts for students and anyone under 25.
+The theater also hosts the Passage International Street Theater Festival in the summer where you can enjoy theater in public spaces around the city.
 Check their website to see what is playing during your visit.

 3. Take a glassblowing class

 Bülow Duus Glassblowers offers glassblowing workshops.
-This place is a splendid sightseeing destination as well as a great place to purchase glasswork.
+This place is a splendid sightseeing destination as well as a wonderful place to purchase glasswork.
 Craftsmen are set up blowing glass on huge kilns and are more than happy to make conversation and answer questions.
-One-on-one glassblowing lessons are 1,800 DKK per person or 2,000 DKK for a couple.
+They turn everyday household items like glasses, salt and pepper shakers, and candlesticks into works of art.
+One-on-one glassblowing lessons are 2000 DKK per person or 2200 DKK for a couple.

 4. Attend the Aarhus Festival

 Taking place at the end of August, this festival is one of the largest cultural events in all of Scandinavia.
+The event began in 1965 as a way to show Aarhus to the wider world and bring attention to the culture of the city.
+It was a huge success and immediately became an annual event.
 It showcases both local, national, and international artists.
 Music, food, and visual art can be found spread over an array of bars, galleries, and shops all over the city.
 Every year has its own theme to tie everything together as well.
 With 1,000 events at 100 venues, the festival hosts half a million people each year.
 Be sure to book your accommodation early as the city fills up!

 5. Have fun at Tivoli Friheden

 Designed to mimic the world-renowned Tivoli in Copenhagen, this popular amusement park features various art shows and concerts, clowns, rides, restaurants, and an open-air theater.
+There are rides like rollercoasters, carousels, and haunted houses.
+This is the perfect place to visit if you’re traveling with children.
 There’s always something going on here so check the website before you arrive.
 Entrance to the park is 175 DKK.
-If you want to ride the rides as well, tickets cost 275 DKK.
+If you want to ride the rides as well, tickets cost 295 DKK.

 7. Take a historical walk